paldhous/ucb/2014/dataviz/md_raw/class9.md

 ![](./img/class9_21.jpg)

-`Browse` to the file with the earthquake data, and check that the dialog box is filled in like this:
+`Browse` to the file with the earthquake data, and ensure that the dialog box is filled in like this:

 ![](./img/class9_22.jpg)